Above and beyond: Holographic tracking of axial displacements in holographic optical tweezers: Lorenz-Mie microscopy

 where $\vec{f}_s(q\vec{r})$ is the Lorenz-Mie scattering function \cite{bohren83,mishchenko02}.
 If the particle is sufficiently small, the intensity, $I(\vec{r})$, recorded at point $\vec{r}$ in the camera plane may be modeled as \cite{lee07a}

 For spherical scatterers, the Lorenz-Mie function is parameterized by the sphere's radius, $a_p$, and its refractive index, $n_p$.
 Fitting Eq.~\eqref{eq:br} pixel-by-pixel to a recorded hologram therefore measures a particle's three-dimensional position and its size while also providing insight into its composition through the refractive index.
 Published realizations of this technique demonstrate nanometer precision for in-plane tracking, five-nanometer precision for axial tracking, part-per-thousand precision for $n_p$ and five-nanometer precision for $a_p$ \cite{lee07a,krishnatreya14}.
 Lorenz-Mie microscopy, moreover, can track a particle as it moves over large axial ranges without requiring mechanical scanning.
+Comparably good all-optical axial tracking has been achieved with dynamically focused stereomicroscopy \cite{lee2014dynamic}, which uses a spatial light modulator to maintain a particle in optimal focus.
+The present study relies on the ability of Lorenz-Mie microscopy to track particles at different axial positions simultaneously while also measuring their radii and identifying their compositions through their refractive indexes.

 The only instrumental calibration constants for Lorenz-Mie microscopy are the vacuum wavelength of the laser, the magnification of the microscope and the refractive index of the medium.
 Hardware-accelerated computation of the Lorenz-Mie scattering function enables complete fits to be performed in tens of milliseconds \cite{cheong09,yevick14,hannel18}, which is fast enough for interactive operation and instrumental feedback.